Bogdanp/personal-website/content/post/remember-internals.md

 Unfortunately, the RPC approach breaks down on iOS where you're not allowed to run subprocesses.
-An approach that could work there is building the app into a shared library, linking against it and doing the RPC in-process.
-I think that approach could work, but Racket would have to be able to target `arm64` for that to be feasible.
+An approach that could work there is building the app into a shared library, linking against it and doing the RPC in-process.  ~~I think that approach could work, but Racket would have to be able to target `arm64` for that to be feasible.
-Fortunately, now that Racket is able to run on top of Chez Scheme, which already has backends for many platforms, including `arm32le`, that might be a possibility in the future.
+Fortunately, now that Racket is able to run on top of Chez Scheme, which already has backends for many platforms, including `arm32le`, that might be a possibility in the future.~~  `myfreeweb` pointed out on [lobste.rs] that this is already supported!

 [remember]: https://gumroad.com/l/rememberapp